zwave-js/node-zwave-js/docs/api/valueid.md

 ## ValueMetadata

-Value metadata are used to get more informations about a specific valueID.
+Value metadata is used to get additional information about a specific `ValueID`.
+All metadata shares the following structure (with additional information added) for each value type:

 ```ts
 interface ValueMetadataBase {